Frequently Asked Questions

 Q: Can I contact a current student or alumnus?

 A: Yes, our alumni and students are enthusiastic about connecting with prospective MPH students.
 Please send an email message to the MPH program office with some brief information about yourself, your professional experience, and your academic interests.
 We will put you in contact with an MPH alumnus or current student with similar interests.

 Q: What is the capstone project?

 A: The MPH Capstone Project is an opportunity for students to apply skills and competencies acquired to a public health problem relevant to their own professional goals, under the direction of a capstone faculty advisor.
-Completion of the capstone project requires a written paper of approximately 20 pages and an oral presentation.
-Online/Part-time students typically begin the capstone project when they are approximately 3/5 of the way through their program.
+Completion of the capstone project requires a written paper of approximately 20 pages as well as an oral presentation.
+Online/Part-time students typically begin the capstone project when they are approaching the midpoint of the program.

 Q: What is the practice experience?

 A: The MPH practicum is a practical public health mentored experience that provides students the opportunity to participate in hands-on work and interaction with public health professionals.
 There are numerous opportunities for obtaining a practice experience.

 Q: What is the typical course load and time commitment for part-time study for online course work?

 A: The median course load for our part-time students is 6 credits per term.
 That equates to about 15-20 hours per week of study during each 8-week term.